 This delicious Strawberry Cream Cheese Frosting is made with freeze-dried strawberries and has a deliciously tangy and sweet flavor with a rich and creamy texture.
-It’s perfect for topping cakes, cupcakes, or just eating right off the spoon!
+It’s perfect for topping strawberry cupcakes or just eating right off the spoon!

 If you’re looking to level up your fruity frosting, try adding cream cheese to the mix!
 This classic frosting ingredient gives the frosting a delicious tangy flavor and a rich and creamy texture.

 As a trained pastry chef I have made my fair share of frostings.
 The secret to a smooth strawberry frosting is to use freeze-dried strawberries.
 These berries are incredibly concentrated and have a much higher strawberry flavor than fresh strawberries.
 Plus, they add beautiful pink color to the frosting without any artificial coloring!

 - The entire frosting recipe is made in just 20 minutes or less including prep time!

 - It uses freeze-dried strawberries instead of fresh ones to get a smooth texture and natural pink color.